Asa Rogers (Virginia): Career

+Rogers also operated a store at Madison and Washington Streets (which remains today as a contributing property to the Middleburg Historic District).
 Middleburg had prospered from its location on a major wagon route from Alexandria, Virginia and Washington, D.C. westward into Winchester, Virginia and the Shenandoah Valley (later U.S. Route 50) as well as its proximity to a major north-south route through Virginia's Piedmont region and northward into Maryland (later U.S. Route 15).
-In 1836, the Baltimore and Ohio Railroad was completed, and by the 1840s, the wagon route trade had diminished significantly, to the detriment of merchants such as Asa Rogers, who owned a store at Madison and Washington Streets (which remains today as a contributing property to the Middleburg Historic District).
+In 1836, the Baltimore and Ohio Railroad was completed, and by the 1840s, the wagon route trade had diminished significantly, to the detriment of merchants such as Asa Rogers.